georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 <!-- so let's actually go back to our properties and instead of just supplying our space to padding, generally, we'll supply space to each side individually.

-Then we can use this shorthands object to create shorthands that will compose together the classes we define in the corresponding array.
+Then we can use this shorthands key to create shorthands that will compose together the classes for the properties we define in the corresponding array.

 Padding